 Many courts have held that access to counsel and the right to seek a remedy when counsel does not provide effective assistance are critical elements of a fair hearing: “[Noncitizens] in immigration proceedings . . . ‘have a due-process right to a fair hearing.’ . . .
 This is true even though a [noncitizen] may not have a protected liberty interest in discretionary relief.”) (quoting Solis-Chavez v.
 Holder, 662 F.3d 462, 466 (7th Cir.
 2011))

 So whether you want to get into the United States, are already here and want to remain in this country permanently, work legally in the United States, become a US citizen, bring your family to the United States, or seek any other US immigration benefits, the first thing you need to keep in mind is that immigration laws in the country are complex and change constantly.
-Though there maybe a few straightforward US immigration forms which you can try to complete and get an immigration benefit on your own, most cases can be confusing.
-Therefore, to be able to go through the US immigration process without any stress and to save time and money, you need the services of a US immigration lawyer.
+Though there may be a few straightforward US immigration forms that you can try to complete and get an immigration benefit on your own, in most cases, can be confusing.
+Therefore, to be able to go through the US immigration process without any stress and to save time and money, you need the services of an immigration lawyer NYC.

-Other reasons on why should I hire a US Immigration Lawyer?
+Other reasons on why I should hire an Immigration Lawyer NYC:

 WHY CHOOSE FEINER & LAVY P.C.?